pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Some studios allow barefoot for mat classes

-• Grip socks recommended even when not required
+• Grip socks are recommended even when not required

 Outfit Formulas by Pilates Type